nimishwadekar/NimOS/README.md

 ## Usage
 ### Requirements:
-1. For running the OS:
 - `qemu-system-x86_64` : The virtual machine to run the OS on.
-2. For modifying the OS / adding user programs:
 - A utility that runs Makefiles.
 - `gcc` : To compile and link C and C++ code.
 - `nasm` : To assemble x86 assembly code.

 ### Adding a user program:
 1. Go to the following section of the Makefile: